Esmael-Pinho/Second-Milestone-Project/README.md

 | Level selected | Choose difficulty level | Game starts according to level selected | [Works as expected](docs/assets/images/readme/Levels-page.png) |

-- As a player, I want to be able to check my progress during the game.
+- As a player, I want to be able to check my progress, the correct and incorrect answers ans score during the game.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|